What Robots Actually Are

 A six-axis arm bolting doors onto Teslas at the Fremont plant?
 Obviously a robot.
 A Roomba bumping around your living room?
 Sure.
 A surgical system that lets a doctor in New York operate on a patient in Zurich?
 Most people would say yes.
 An algorithm that writes marketing copy?
 Almost nobody in the field would call that a robot, but the press does it anyway.

-The confusion is not just semantic.
-It costs real money.
+This confusion is semantic but it also costs real money.
 Investors lump together companies building physical machines with companies building software chatbots under the same “robotics and AI” umbrella, then wonder why the hardware company burns cash ten times faster and takes five times longer to reach scale.
-Operators adopt a “robotic process automation” tool expecting the capabilities of an actual robot, then discover they have purchased a macro with a marketing budget.
+Operators adopt a “robotic process automation” tool expecting the capabilities of an actual robot to then discover they have purchased a macro with a marketing budget.

-Here is a more useful starting point.
-A robot is a physical machine that senses its environment, processes that information to make decisions or follow instructions, and takes physical action in the world.
-Three words: sense, think, act2.
+Here is a more useful starting point: a robot is a physical machine that senses its environment, processes that information to make decisions or follow instructions, and takes physical action in the world.
+To boil it down to three words: sense, think, and act2.
 If a system does all three in the physical world, it is a robot.
 If it is missing any one of the three, it is something else (a sensor, a computer, or a power tool, respectively, and all perfectly fine things to be).

-This is the framework we will use throughout this Core.
-It is not the only possible definition, but it is the one that best serves people who need to evaluate robotics companies, deploy robotic systems, or understand where the industry is heading.
+This is the framework I will use throughout this Core.
+It is not the only possible definition, but it is the one that best serves people who need to evaluate robotics companies, deploy robotic systems, or understand where the related industries are heading.

 Sense, Think, Act